pinecoders/pinecoders.github.io/techniques/dsp/README.md

 //---- Plot
 plot(Sma, color=color.blue)
 ```
-this code plot the simple moving average of the closing price of period `length`.
+This code plots the simple moving average of the closing price of period `length`.

 Another way is to use convolution with: